 The most common AIDS-defining opportunistic infection.
 It is an infection of the lung caused by the fungal organism Pneumocystis jirovecii (formerly known as Pneumocystis carinii).
 It typically causes clinical disease in severely immunocompromised patients, such as HIV-positive patients with CD4 cell counts <200 cells/microliter, bone marrow transplant patients, solid-organ transplant patients, or patients on chronic immunosuppressive therapy.

 One of the most common causes of death among patients with AIDS worldwide.
 It is an infectious disease caused by Mycobacterium tuberculosis.
-In many cases, M tuberculosis becomes dormant before it progresses to active TB.
+In many cases, M tuberculosis becomes dormant before it progresses to active tuberculosis.
 It most commonly involves the lungs and is communicable in this form, but may affect almost any organ system including the lymph nodes, central nervous system, liver, bones, genitourinary tract, and gastrointestinal tract.

 Mycobacterium avium-intracellulare (MAI), also known as mycobacterium avium complex (MAC), consists of 2 mycobacterium species, M avium and M intracellulare.
 It traditionally causes 3 disease syndromes: pulmonary disease, cervical lymphadenitis, and disseminated disease.
 People living with HIV with a CD4 count <50 cells/microliter are at increased risk of infection.

 One of the most diagnosed opportunistic infections among people living with HIV, particularly in patients with a CD4 count <200 cells/microliter.
 It involves a local infection of oral tissues by yeasts of the genus Candida, mostly C albicans.
 Although Candida are considered normal flora in the gastrointestinal and genitourinary tracts in humans, they are capable of local infection of mucus membranes (oropharyngeal candidiasis, oesophagitis, vulvovaginitis), focal invasion (endophthalmitis, meningitis, endocarditis), and dissemination (candidemia).